 Practice in the pre-hospital profession has advanced significantly since the days of basic CPR and first aid.
 Once a system of “fast horizontal transport”, care has evolved into comprehensive medical assistance being delivered to the scene.
 Surprisingly, EMS is often asked “do you carry oxygen” as a throwback to the initial days of ambulance transport.
 Yes, we do carry oxygen, advanced airway devices, multiple medications, IV, and monitoring devices.
 Patients are treated on the scene with critical interventions and then transported to appropriate facilities with care continuing under the guidance of physician directed protocols.

-Those choosing to volunteer in the EMS profession or seeking a career are committing themselves in service to others.
+Those choosing the EMS profession are committing themselves in service to others.
 The following hours represent the minimal level of training to achieve each level of credential: medical responder – 69 hours; emergency medical technician (EMT) – 169 hours; emergency Medical technician-intermediate (EMT-I) – 256 hours; and paramedic – 1096 hours plus completion of college level anatomy and physiology.
 Paramedic credentialing also requires the completion of EMT and EMT-I training.
 In addition to the standard curriculum hours, EMS professionals are required to meet other extensive educational requirements in a variety of topics to include incident management, rescue scene, specialty response, etc. EMS professionals in Cabarrus County must maintain a minimum of 36 hours of annual continuing education.